-1. Where the applicant elects to offer an equity interest in a joint venture arrangement, it shall submit data and information in accordance with regulation 20.
-The area to be allocated to the applicant shall be subject to the provisions of regulation 28.

-2. The joint venture arrangement, which shall take effect at the time the applicant enters into a contract for exploitation, shall include the following:

-(a) The Enterprise shall obtain a minimum of 20 per cent of the equity participation in the joint venture arrangement on the following basis:

-(i) Half of such equity participation shall be obtained without payment, directly or indirectly, to the applicant and shall be treated pari passu for all purposes with the equity participation of the applicant;

-(ii) The remainder of such equity participation shall be treated pari passu for all purposes with the equity participation of the applicant except that the Enterprise shall not receive any profit distribution with respect to such participation until the applicant has recovered its total equity participation in the joint venture arrangement;

-(b) Notwithstanding subparagraph (a), the applicant shall nevertheless offer the Enterprise the opportunity to purchase a further thirty per cent of the equity in the joint venture arrangement, or such lesser percentage as the Enterprise may elect to purchase, on the basis of pari passu treatment with the applicant for all purposes;2 arrangement, nor shall the Enterprise be required to subscribe for additional equity participation so as to maintain its proportionate participation in the joint venture arrangement.

-(c) Except as specifically provided in the agreement between the applicant and the Enterprise, the Enterprise shall not by reason of its equity participation be otherwise obligated to provide funds or credits or issue guarantees or otherwise accept any financial liability whatsoever for or on behalf of the joint venture
+- 1. Where the applicant elects to offer an equity interest in a joint venture arrangement, it shall submit data and information in accordance with regulation 20.
+The area to be allocated to the applicant shall be subject to the provisions of regulation 27. - 2.
+The joint venture arrangement, which shall take effect at the time the applicant enters into a contract for exploitation, shall include the following: - (a) The Enterprise shall obtain a minimum of 20 per cent of the equity participation in the joint venture arrangement on the following basis: - (i) Half of such equity participation shall be obtained without payment, directly or indirectly, to the applicant and shall be treated pari passu for all purposes with the equity participation of the applicant; - (ii) The remainder of such equity participation shall be treated pari passu for all purposes with the equity participation of the applicant except that the Enterprise shall not receive any profit distribution with respect to such participation until the applicant has recovered its total equity participation in the joint venture arrangement; - (b) Notwithstanding subparagraph (a), the applicant shall nevertheless offer the Enterprise the opportunity to purchase a further thirty per cent of the equity in the joint venture arrangement, or such lesser percentage as the Enterprise may elect to purchase, on the basis of pari passu treatment with the applicant for all purposes;2 - (c) Except as specifically provided in the agreement between the applicant and the Enterprise, the Enterprise shall not by reason of its equity participation be otherwise obligated to provide funds or credits or issue guarantees or otherwise accept any financial liability whatsoever for or on behalf of the joint venture arrangement, nor shall the Enterprise be required to subscribe for additional equity participation so as to maintain its proportionate participation in the joint venture arrangement.

-$^{^2\,}$ The terms and conditions upon which such equality participation may be obtained would need to be further elaborated.
+2 The terms and conditions upon which such equality participation may be obtained would need to be further elaborated.

-Regulation 20 Data and information to be submitted for approval of the plan of work for exploration
+Data and information to be submitted for approval of the plan of work for exploration